websharpstudios/website/README.md

-# 💡 Chemical Weapon - OR - Energy Drink Ingredient?
+# 💡 Chemical Weapon or Energy Drink Ingredient?

 Welcome to Milton Bradley's fun and educational game where you are invited to guess wether each compound is a chemical weapon or energy drink ingredient.